-Revision Every time you commit a set of changes, you create one new made when that revision was created.
+Revision

-"revision" in the repository.
+Every time you commit a set of changes, you create one new "revision" in the repository.
 Each revision represents the state of the repository tree at a certain point in its history.
 If you want to go back in time you can examine the repository as it was at revision N.